FloridaIslandNFT/.github/whitepaper.md

 ### **5.1 Monthly Rental Income** :house:

-The island currently generates roughly \$25,000 per month in rental income (excluding special events).
+The island currently generates roughly \$100,000 per month in rental income (including special events).
 This revenue is used to:

 1. **Cover Operating Expenses** :gear:: Maintenance, staff, and utilities.
 2. **Pay Token Holder Dividends** :heavy_dollar_sign:: 25% of net revenue is allocated to token holders (at 0.20% per token as stated).